"Send... more... paramedics."

 - Black Comedy: Up the wazoo.

 - Black Dude Dies First: Averted.
 Spider, the only black member of the crew, is among the last to die at the end of the film And then only because it's a Downer Ending where everyone dies.
+Word of God says it's a Mythology Gag to Night of the Living Dead.

 - Bottomless Magazines: Averted.
 Ernie's Walther P38 holds 8 rounds in the magazine and 1 round in the chamber.
 He fires three shots at the zombie by the ambulance, then four more at the horde trying to break through the front of the mortuary.
 Later he's seen trying to reload it once all the windows have been boarded up.